Lang Ping: Talent and hard work are equally important

 In 2018, Lang led China to bronze at the inaugural edition of the FIVB Volleyball Nations League and was also at the helm when China defeated the Netherlands to claim bronze at the Women's World Championship in Japan.
 And China are again expected to perform well at the key competitions later this year, including the second edition of the Volleyball Nations League, Olympic qualifiers and the FIVB Volleyball World Cup.

 How did you start out in volleyball?

 Lang Ping: When I was in middle school and my older sister was a member of our school’s basketball team.
-At that time, I also wanted to play basketball on my sister’s team.
+At the time, I also wanted to play basketball on my sister’s team.
 However, the coach did not accept me and recommended that I play volleyball.

 Did you play it with your family?
-Is volleyball an ideal family sport?

 What was more important in your career as a player – talent or hard work?
 Who was the most influential person in your career?

 Lang Ping: Talent and hard work are equally important when it comes to being successful as a player.
 Mr Yuan Weimin, my first coach in the national team, played the biggest role in my volleyball career.
-Mr. Yuan meticulously guided me and introduced me to new, higher level of volleyball.
+Mr. Yuan guided me meticulously and introduced me to a new, higher level of volleyball.

 How has the game of volleyball changed since you started your career?

 Lang Ping: The sport has become faster and more powerful.